Teal-Wolf-25-Alt/pylon-wiki/src/routes/FAQ/+page.md

   - To get a custom power, you must meet these requirements:
     - Be apart of the [Discord server](https://aka.tw25.net/pylon).
     - Obtain a superpower
-    - be a member of the Minecraft server for at least 1 week/have 18 hours of play time on the server/get to xp level 75
+    - be a member of the Minecraft server for at least 1 week/get to xp level 75
       - This requirement doesn't apply to people with the Addon VIP role in the Discord.